tinacms/tina.io/content/docs/using-tina-editor.md

 > Note: You can learn more about how to set up **contextual-editing** for your users [here](/docs/tinacms-context).

-Once saved, the changes to the document, whether in contextual-editing or not, will be stored against the files.
+Once saved, the changes to the document will be stored against the files.

 ## What's Next?